KirbyDownB/GEICOChatBot/README.md

 The React app will compile and a browser should automatically open to `localhost:3000`, where you can proceed with the chatbot interface.

+### Note
+The backend url is stored in a variable called `const BASE_URL` located in `frontend/src/constants.js`.
+When running the backend locally, just replace the value of the variable with the `localhost` url.

 ## Backend
 The backend is written in Flask, a Python microframework that makes creating endpoints quick and easy.
 Within this Flask app we have an endpoint call `api/chatbot`.
 This endpoint handles all of the dialog flow from the user to the bot.